10 month course Booking Terms & Conditions: ‘Living Fearlessly with Change’ (only).

 - Booking Conditions may be subject to alteration.

-- Please note that the initial deposit is non-refundable and non-transferable and that the ‘minimum payments’ are non-refundable and non-transferable.
+- Please note that the initial deposit is non-refundable and non-transferable and that the ‘minimum payments’ are also non-refundable and non-transferable.
 If you have paid more than the minimum payment amount at a given date, the difference will be refunded.

 - The reason that we ask for non-refundable two thirds of course fees by the start of the course is that once the course has started we are no longer able to fill the places.
-We do appreciate your understanding with this.
+We appreciate your understanding with this.

-- Cancellations can be made by telephone or email.
+- Cancellations can be made by phone or email.
 Please note that cancellations can only be accepted from the named retreatant and not from third parties.
-Any refunds can take up to 5 working days to be processed.
+Any refunds may take up to 5 working days to be processed.

 - Gaia House reserves the right to cancel any bookings that are deemed unsuitable or inappropriate.

 - Exceptional Circumstances

 At their discretion, Gaia House Co-Directors may waive cancellation fees in exceptional circumstances.
 Requests for this should to be made in the form of a letter addressed to the Co-Directors, c/o The Admin Manager, setting out why you needed to cancel your booking.

 - If you wish to cancel this course and change to a completely different course or retreat, it is necessary for you to cancel the old booking and book the new one.
-Normal cancellation fees apply.
+The usual cancellation fees apply.
 Please ensure that you are clear about your dates and retreat costs before you book.

 - Travel Arrangements – All bookings are provisional until confirmed by Gaia House admin.
 When applying for this course, please do not make any travel arrangements until after you receive confirmation of your booking.
 Gaia House cannot be held liable for travel costs.

-- Weather Conditions – If you have to cancel your retreat due to adverse weather conditions our standard Cancellation Policy (above) still applies.
+- Weather Conditions – If you have to cancel your retreat due to adverse weather conditions our Cancellation Policy (above) still applies.
 Any particular cases may be submitted to the Admin Manager and each case will be considered individually.